 Which is your most favored auto-brand to work upon?

 Evolving any ‘ugly duckling’ to a beautiful swan is pleasurable, so I love all the makes we touch and do work on.

-Of all your creations, which one do you consider the best till date?
+Of all your creations, which one do you consider the best to date?

 My designs ‘evolve’ with the program and with the car.
-So for example, the RR Sport designs (3 since 2009 face lift) have grown and developed with the vehicle and to date are contemporary and beautiful.
+So, for example, the RR Sports designs (3 since 2009 facelift) have grown and developed with the vehicle and, to date, are contemporary and beautiful.
 The new Sport will NOT date my designs for the current Sport.
 It will just be treated like another model.